-The English NHS is one of the best in the world from any point of view, including the fact the the population it serves is incredibly diverse, from the racial, economic and social points of view.
+The English NHS is one of the best health systems in the world from any point of view, including the fact the the population it serves is incredibly diverse, from the racial, economic and social points of view.
 It covers fully the needs of tens of millions of people.
 It has recently considered homeopathy one of many ineffective treatments it wil not allow to run under its auspices any longer.
 The procedures are:

 Surgery for snoring, dilatation and curettage for heavy menstrual bleeding, knee arthroscopies for osteoarthritis, injections for non-specific back pain, breast reduction, removal of benign skin lesions, grommets for Glue Ear, tonsillectomy for sore throats, haemorrhoid surgery, hysterectomy for heavy menstrual bleeding, chalazia (lesions on eyelids) removal, arthroscopic compression for subacromial shoulder pain, carpal tunnel syndrome release, Dupuytren’s contracture release for tightening of fingers, ganglion excision – removal of noncancerous lumps on the wrist or hand, trigger finger release, varicose vein surgery.